aastroza/ai-podcast-generator/README.md

 ## Environment Variables

+1. Rename `.env.example` fileto `.env` in the project directory:
-Create a `.env` file in the project directory and add the following API keys:
+2. Open the `.env` file and replace the placeholder values with your actual API keys:

 ```
 OPENAI_API_KEY='your_openai_api_key'